 The Foundation has been designated the beneficiary of certain estates.
 The amount of these planned gifts is not readily determinable.

-11. Commitments
+10. Commitments

-The Foundation has entered into lease commitments until September 30, 2019 for the following gross amounts on a fiscal year basis.
+The Foundation has entered into lease commitments until March 31, 2027 for the following gross amounts on a fiscal year basis.
 The most significant lease is for office space.
-A portion of these amounts will be recovered from sub-tenants.